polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Authority

 A generic term for the role in a blockchain that can participate in the consensus mechanisms.
 In [GRANDPA](#grandpa), the authorities vote on chains they consider final.
-In [BABE](#blind-assignment-of-blockchain-extension-babe), the authorities are [block authors](#block-author).
-Authority sets can be chosen to be mechanisms such as Polkadot's [Nominated Proof of Stake (NPoS)](#nominated-proof-of-stake-npos) algorithm.
+In the Blind Assignment of Blockchain Extension ([BABE](#blind-assignment-of-blockchain-extension-babe), a block production mechanism), the authorities are [block authors](#block-author).
+Authority sets can be used as a basis for consensus mechanisms such as the [Nominated Proof of Stake (NPoS)](#nominated-proof-of-stake-npos) protocol.

 ## Authority Round (Aura)